A system for communicating with others using signals that convey meaning and are combined according to rules of grammar

 The proposal that language shapes the nature of thought.

-A mental representation that groups or categorizes shared features of related objects, events, or other stimuli.
+An abstract mental representation that groups or categorizes shared features of related object, events, or other stimuli.

 A neurological syndrome that is characterized by an inability to recognize objects that belong to a particular category while leaving the ability to recognize objects outside the category undisturbed.